sparwelt/minimalistic-prismic-dom-parser/README.md

 ### HtmlSerializer

 Sometimes you might want to customise the HTML output of the rich text parser.
-This can be done by passing an options object to the htmlSerializer or even writing a complete custom serializer.
+This can be done by passing an options object to the htmlSerializer or providing a custom one.

-We recommend you to use the HtmlSerializer from this package and pass it the options that suit your needs.
+We recommend to use the HtmlSerializer from this package and pass it the options that suit your needs.
 You can find a list of all options below.

 ```javascript
 import { HtmlSerializer } from '@sparwelt/minimalistic-prismic-dom-parser/src/html-serializer'